paulfitz/daff-doc/types/coopy/CrossMatch.md

 ---
 layout: thing
 thing: class
-title: coopy.CrossMatch
+title: daff.CrossMatch
 ---
-# coopy.CrossMatch
+# daff.CrossMatch

   Query results when looking for a row in an index pair.